xiaojingang/learngit/readme.txt

-Git is a version control system.
+Git is a version system.
+this is not funcly,i just do some experiment.
 Git is free software.